 International Criminal Law: From Theory To Practice

 Organized by the Grotius Centre for International Legal Studies, this programme enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
-The 18th edition of the International Criminal Law Summer School will take place in 2021.
+The 18th edition of the International Criminal Law Summer School will take place online from 5 to 16 July 2021.

 Why this Summer School?

 This course offers a unique opportunity to learn from influential and well-known academics from Leiden University and practitioners from the International Courts and Tribunals in The Hague.
-You will gain first-hand knowledge on international criminal law in the heart of the International City of Peace and Justice.
-The course also offers plenty of opportunities to network with fellow students and practitioners from all over the world.
-And last but not least, The Hague is a wonderful place to stay!
+You will gain first-hand knowledge on international criminal law and have the opportunity to network with fellow students and practitioners from all over the world.

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.

 This summer school is aimed at law students (who have completed at least one year of their degree), young graduates and professionals with a background in law.

 A maximum of 80 participants will be admitted to this course.